A non-profit organization is aiding former military personnel in entering the truck driving sector, aiming to lessen homelessness…

 Chartered Institute of Purchasing & Supply

 CIPS is the world’s largest procurement and supply professional organisation.
-It is the worldwide centre of excellence for purchasing and supply management issues.
+It is the worldwide centre of excellence for procurement and supply management issues.
 It offers a portfolio of professional qualifications.
-All of CIPS UK qualifications are Ofqual accredited.
-To find out about them in more detail, check out the detailed guide at www.cips.org/en/qualifications
+To find out about these in more detail, check out the in-depth guide here

 Although there are relatively few logistics vocational qualifications, there are many units that are relevant to logistics in vocational qualifications offered by the Services.
-It is also possible to ‘grow’ an NVQ/SVQ through a military vocational qualification office or a local college.
 Higher National, and National Certificates and Diplomas can also be gained through part-time study.
 Visit an education centre or local college to find out the necessary information.

 Use your ELC